lobau/nautilus-scripts/README.md

 The simplest way if you are on Fedora is to run:

-`sudo dnf install icoutils inkscape jpegoptim pngquant ffmpeg`
+`sudo dnf install icoutils inkscape jpegoptim pngquant ffmpeg ImageMagick`

 I assume it would work the same on Debian with apt-get but I cannot test it.

 ## Installing the scripts

 Just move the scripts you want to use to `Home/.local/share/nautilus/scripts` or just right click on anything in Nautilus, and select "Open Script Folder"

+## Create an alias of this repository
+Optionally, you can create an alias of this repository's "script" folder, so you can just pull new scripts directly.
+First, create a backup of your current script folder

+`mv  ~/.local/share/nautilus/scripts/ ~/.local/share/nautilus/scripts_backup/`

+Then, create an alias of the repository folder (replace PATH_TO_THE_REPO with the actual path where you cloned this repository):

+`ln -s PATH_TO_THE_REPO/scripts ~/.local/share/nautilus/scripts`

 ## Warning
 Some of the scripts overwrite the original file.
 For example the scripts to crunch PNGs or JPG have a variant which create a new file and a variant which overwrite the original (clearly labeled "overwrite").
 Please be careful!